casterbn/QtCompile/notes.md

 * Cannot use dynamically-linked plugin.
 * It is not linked at compile time, possibly causing linking problem afterwards.

 To be wise and stop using static builds in huge projects.
-You'll fill liberated to make this change.
+You'll feel liberated to make this change.
 Trust me.

 ## Static `Lite` Builds and Static `Full` Builds